gravitational/careers/challenges/support/README.md

 # Guidance
 ## Interview Process
-The interview team and candidate will join a scheduled zoom call for the troubleshooting session, scheduled for 2.5 hours.
+The troubleshooting session is scheduled for 2.5 hours, with the following agenda:

 - 5m - Intro and Setup
 - 60m - Troubleshooting